RaXx00n/CPE-it/README.md

 CPEit - Common Platform Enumeration Inventory Tools - 2023 CSI Project

-CPEit project consists of two components under development:
+CPEit consists of two components under development:

   *An Agent containing scripts that gather information on the software installed on a machine from multiple system sourcs, makes an educated guess on potential CPEs, and prepares them for ingestion into Elastic.